realnews-gateway/emergency-publishing-system/architecture/system-overview.md

 The system is built on the following principles:

-- **Resilience under censorship**
+### Resilience Under Censorship
-  Multi‑protocol transports, fallback chains, and region‑aware routing.
+Multiple transport families, fallback chains, and region‑aware routing ensure continuity even under active blocking.

-- **Separation of concerns**
+### Strict Separation of Concerns
-  Access, ingestion, core processing, and distribution are clearly separated.
+Ingestion, core processing, and distribution are isolated to reduce attack surface and simplify reasoning.

-- **Modularity and extensibility**
+### Metadata Minimization
+All modules operate under a “minimum viable metadata” rule.
+The Emergency Channel enforces sanitization boundaries.

+### Modularity and Extensibility
-  Supporting modules evolve independently without breaking the core system.
+Supporting modules evolve independently without affecting the core system.

-- **Stealth and indistinguishability**
+### Stealth and Indistinguishability
-  Traffic patterns mimic legitimate usage to evade detection.
+Traffic patterns mimic legitimate usage to evade detection and fingerprinting.

-- **Security by design**
-  Metadata minimization, encryption, and trust‑boundary isolation.

-- **Operational simplicity**
+### Operational Simplicity
-  Deployable in constrained environments with minimal configuration.
+Deployable in constrained environments with minimal configuration and low operational overhead.

 ---

 ## Summary

-The Emergency Publishing System is centered around the **Emergency Channel**, which provides secure, censorship‑resistant delivery of critical information.
+The Emergency Publishing System is centered around the **Emergency Channel**, which provides secure, censorship‑resistant processing and distribution of critical information.
+Ingestion modules feed normalized content into the core, while the transport layer ensures resilient, region‑aware delivery across diverse network conditions.
-Supporting modules — vpn-access-layer, news-aggregation, and anonymous-bbs — feed content into the core system, enabling a unified, resilient communication ecosystem.

 This overview establishes the conceptual foundation for understanding the system’s architecture and runtime behavior.